 Note: This review has been superceded by a fresh look that compares the C by GE smart LED bulbs to a number of competing products.
 You'll find the new review here.

 GE’s C by GE smart LED light bulbs are outfitted with Bluetooth radios, as opposed to ZigBee, Z-Wave, Wi-Fi, or something else that would require a hub (or a router) to control them.
 The upside of that design choice is that you don’t need to buy anything beyond the bulbs.
 The downside is that you can only control them locally.
-You can’t turn your lights on or off from afar, you can’t program them to turn on two-packs that sell for $30 on Amazon and off according to a schedule, and you can’t integrate them—as smart bulbs, at least—into a broader connected-home system.
+You can’t turn your lights on or off from afar, you can’t program them to turn on and off according to a schedule, and you can’t integrate them—as smart bulbs, at least—into a broader connected-home system.

 GE recognizes those limitations will be showstoppers for some, so the company’s roadmap includes adding features to the bulbs down the road, including compatibility with the Wink hub (GE was an early investor in Wink, and the company sells other LED bulbs that work with it).
 If those issues don’t bother you, or if you can wait for GE to deliver on its promises, the company is selling its new bulbs at a solid discount: An introductory price of $50 for a four-pack (two C-Life bulbs and two C-Sleep bulbs—I’ll explain the difference in a moment).

 That price will rise to $70 when GE’s promotion ends.
 (Update: The current price is $75 when ordered directly from GE).
 GE declined to provide us with a specific date, nor would the company give us a hint as to whether or not you’ll be able to buy the bulbs in other quantities down the road.
 (Update: The bulbs are now also available in two packs with one of each bulb for $40.)